 The OnCS-DC is the only evaluated onshore Project component that will generate noise during operation.
 There is no long-term operational noise associated with the Onshore Transmission Cable or the Onshore Interconnection Cable.
-Operational noise from a single OnCS-DC at either one of the two locations (Union Avenue North or Union Avenue South) is anticipated.
+Operational noise from the OnCS-DC at the Union Avenue Site, was considered.
 Design drawings describing the layout of equipment and buildings for each scenario were directly imported into geographic information system and SoundPLAN modeling software.
 The final layout will depend on local environmental conditions and may vary based on subsequent engineering design.